tobias-chc/FSML_II/README.md

 # Course Notes for DSBD2-001: Foundations of Statistics and Machine Learning Part II

-## Motivation
+## Description

-As my first course as a full-time student at DSTI, I have decided to start taking notes in a useful format (in my opinion) to review all the contents in an easy and comprehensible way.
+As my first course as a full-time student at DSTI, I have decided to start taking notes in an useful format (in my opinion) to review all the contents in an easy and comprehensible way.

+All the content is based on the classes of the professor Christine Malot who is a brilliant teacher.

 You can view the resulting output here: